madhavambati/Convolutional-Neural-Network-with-Numpy/README.md

 <img src="https://user-images.githubusercontent.com/27866638/55751473-5f618700-5a63-11e9-973d-75662fc07b61.png" width="880">

+## Testing the Network:
+After the CNN has finished training, a .pkl file containing the network’s parameters is saved to the directory where the script was run.

+Network is tested using the trained parameters to run predictions on all 10,000 digits in the test dataset.
+After all predictions are made an accuracy score of **97.3%** has been achieved.

 ## Installation:
 Use the following commands to install the model in your machine.
 The network is already trained and the parameters are saved in [params.pkl](https://github.com/madhavambati/Convolutional-Neural-Network-with-Numpy/blob/master/model/params.pkl) file.
 You can train the network yourself or you can use it by running [predict.py](https://github.com/madhavambati/Convolutional-Neural-Network-with-Numpy/blob/master/model/predict.py) file, don't forget to save your testing image in [model_images](https://github.com/madhavambati/Convolutional-Neural-Network-with-Numpy/tree/master/images_model) directory.